Panorama X Brings the Legendary Mac Database Back to the Future

 Even then, those people will have to be Mac users (running OS X 10.9 Mavericks or later).
 Although the earlier version of Panorama was available for Windows, Panorama X, which was written in Objective-C, is an Apple-only product.
 ProVUE does have plans for an iOS version, but they’ll come to fruition only after Panorama X Server, and the company has not announced a projected time frame.
 I can’t tell you how thrilled I’d be to run royalties for our authors on my iPad Pro, but time will tell whether or to what extent that becomes feasible.

-It should also be apparent that Panorama X was not designed to function as a back-end database for a Web server.
-I’m sure such a connection could be hacked into existence, but it’s not the use case for which Panorama was intended.
-That said, one could use, for example, a shell script embedded in a Panorama procedure to talk to a local or remote MySQL database that was in turn used by a Web app.
+It should also be apparent that the current, single-user version of Panorama X was not designed to function as a back-end database for a Web server.
+(Panorama X Server will be able to do just that, along with supporting multiple users on a local network.)
+That said, one could use, for example, a shell script embedded in a Panorama X procedure to talk to a local or remote MySQL database that was in turn used by a Web app.
 (I’ve done enough testing to know that the process works, but I haven’t made any real use of this capability yet.)

-Finally, Panorama X is best at processing numeric and textual data, including rich text.
-Although the app can also store binary data like images, it can’t do much with that data — not even display it in its native form.
-(Panorama X can display images that are stored as separate files.)
-But if you’re not content storing binary data separately and simply including references to that data in your Panorama database, you might be happier with something like FileMaker Pro, which can both store and display many types of binary data.
+Finally, Panorama X is best at storing processing numeric and textual data, including rich text.
+Although the app can also store binary data, like images, the fact that Panorama keeps your entire database in RAM imposes practical limits on the types and amounts of binary data you might want to store in it.
+Therefore it's best to store any non-alphanumeric data as separate files and simply include references to that data in your Panorama database.
+Even then, displaying that data within Panorama X requires a number of non-obvious steps.
+The documentation explains one way to display images that are stored as separate files, but it would take some creativity and programming effort to create a form element that operates roughly like FileMaker Pro containers, which let you drag in pretty much any file, and which display many kinds of content (including photos, movies, and PDFs) with essentially no extra work.

 Pricing -- Panorama X uses an entirely new approach to licensing and pricing.
 I know what you’re thinking: Oh No, Not Another Subscription App.
 Right?
 Of course that’s what you’re thinking.
 ProVUE knows that customers have a love-hate (but mostly hate) relationship with subscriptions, but at the same time, the company needs dependable, recurring revenue.
 So Jim Rea has come up with a new way of doing subscriptions that I haven’t seen before.